strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ## Compatibility

+In this proposal cluster-ca-cert Kubernetes Secret is still utilised by users managing their own CA and by applications to trust the cluster.
+This allows us to change the internals for how the certificates are managed, without causing breaking changes for users.

+The strimzi.io/ca-key-generation annotation is no longer needed, because it is being tracked in the trusted-certs Kubernetes Secret.
+However, removing it from the component pods would result in unnecessary rolling updates when the operator is downgraded.
+Therefore, the annotation will still be added to the pods.
+Although the operator will not check the value of this annotation, it will still be kept up-to-date so that if the operator is downgraded the cluster is unaffected.

+### Operator upgrade

 When the operator is upgraded to a version that includes this proposal it will automatically use this new mechanism for all new and existing Kafka clusters.
-This means for existing Kafka clusters once the operator is upgraded it will automatically generate new certificates for the components.
-This is because the operator has no way of knowing whether the trust-state Kubernetes Secret is missing because this is a new cluster, or because we are doing an upgrade.
-This will only happen the first time upgrading the operator, since in future the trust-state Kubernetes Secret will already exist.

-For an existing Kafka cluster the flow will be (this is the same whether the CA is managed by Strimzi or by the user):
+For an existing Kafka cluster the flow during an operator upgrade will be (this is the same whether the CA is managed by Strimzi or by the user):

-1. The CaReconciler takes the Cluster CA certificate from the <CLUSTER_NAME>-cluster-ca-cert Kubernetes Secret and places it in the trust-state Kubernetes Secret with the state UNTRUSTED.
+1. The CaReconciler sees the trusted-certs Kubernetes Secret is missing, so creates it, and takes the Cluster CA certificate from the <CLUSTER_NAME>-cluster-ca-cert Kubernetes Secret and places it in the trusted-certs Kubernetes Secret with the state TRUSTED_UNUSED.
-2. The CaReconciler places the Cluster CA certificate in the trusted-certs Kubernetes Secret.
-3. The CaReconciler rolls the Kafka and ZooKeeper Kubernetes Pods since it believes they do not trust the new CA certificate, then it updates the trust-state Kubernetes Secret to put the CA certificate into TRUSTED_UNUSED.
-4. The ZooKeeper and Kafka reconcilers:
-   1. Generate new certificates signed by the CA key.
-   2. Update the cluster-ca-cert-generation and server-cert-hash annotations on the StrimziPodSets.
-   3. Since the Kubernetes Secrets mounted onto the pods has changed, roll the Kubernetes Pods for ZooKeeper and Kafka.
+2. The ZooKeeper and Kafka reconcilers roll the Kubernetes Pods for ZooKeeper and Kafka, since the Kubernetes Secrets mounted onto the pods has changed.
-      This will also mean they use the new certificates.
-5. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the CA key and roll the Kubernetes Pods to mount the new trusted-certs Kubernetes Secret and use the new certificates.
+3. The EntityOperator, CruiseControl and KafkaExporter reconcilers roll the Kubernetes Pods to mount the new trusted-certs Kubernetes Secret.
-6. A new reconciliation starts.
+4. A new reconciliation starts.
-7. The CaReconciler sees there is a CA certificate in the state TRUSTED_UNUSED in the trust-state Kubernetes Secret.
+5. The CaReconciler checks the trusted-certs Kubernetes Secret and sees there is a CA certificate in the state TRUSTED_UNUSED.
    It checks if the cluster-ca-cert-generation annotation on the Kafka and ZooKeeper Kubernetes Pods matches the current CA cert generation.
-   It does, so it updates the CA certificate state to TRUSTED_IN_USE.
+   It does, so it updates the CA certificate state to TRUSTED_IN_USE_ALL.
-8. Since the CA certificate state is TRUSTED_IN_USE the CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with a new certificate signed by the new CA certificate.
+6. Since the CA certificate state is TRUSTED_IN_USE_ALL the CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with a new certificate signed by the new CA certificate.

-As you can see this will result in two rolling updates for Kafka and ZooKeeper.
+As you can see this will result in one rolling update for Kafka and ZooKeeper.
 Since this proposal changes the Kubernetes Secrets that are mounted (from <CLUSTER_NAME>-cluster-ca-cert to <CLUSTER_NAME>-trusted-certs) at least one rolling update is required.

-The second one is done due to the trust-state Kubernetes Secret being missing.
-The alternative would be to put some special handling in to avoid the additional rolling update, however this is not suggested in this proposal to avoid having additional code that is only relevant for this specific upgrade.
+### Operator downgrade

+When the operator is downgraded to a version before this proposal it will automatically use the old mechanism for all new and existing Kafka clusters.
+For an existing Kafka cluster the flow during an operator downgrade will be (this is the same whether the CA is managed by Strimzi or by the user):

+1. The CaReconciler checks the cluster-ca-key-generation on the Kafka and ZooKeeper pods and sees it is correct so does not perform a rolling update.
+2. The ZooKeeper and Kafka reconcilers roll the Kubernetes Pods for ZooKeeper and Kafka, since the Kubernetes Secrets mounted onto the pods has changed.
+3. The EntityOperator, CruiseControl and KafkaExporter reconcilers roll the Kubernetes Pods to mount the cluster-ca-cert Kubernetes Secret.

+As you can see a downgrade will result in one rolling update for Kafka and ZooKeeper.
+Since this proposal changes the Kubernetes Secrets that are mounted (from <CLUSTER_NAME>-cluster-ca-cert to <CLUSTER_NAME>-trusted-certs) at least one rolling update is required.

 ## Rejected alternatives